Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 The investment is only 59€/month for the monthly subscription (billed monthly) or 29€/month if you choose the annual subscription (billed annually).

-For just 59 €/month (or 29€/month if you choose the annual subscription) you can join our weekly live Q&A calls and you will have access to 20+ hours of podcasts each month on our Herr Professor podcast app that will help you double your confidence in speaking consistently in a natural and effortless way.
+For just 59 €/month (or 29€/month if you choose the annual subscription) you can join our weekly live Q&A calls and you will have access to 20+ hours of interactive podcasts each month on our Herr Professor podcast app that will help you double your confidence in speaking consistently through the power of guided speaking practice based on real conversations.

 The investment is the same as just a couple of sessions with a professional teacher.